 A joint model of longitudinal and survival outcomes was developed to account for the complexity of the data and research questions \citep{rizopoulos2012}.
 Specifically, biomarkers are endogenous time-varying covariates, where their trajectories can be modelled through a suitable longitudinal submodel; time-to-death and time-to-next-LoT can be modelled with a competing risks submodel, where individual-level information is allowed to be shared across submodels.
 In addition, we considered a Bayesian approach due to the ease of incorporating it into hierarchical structures, quantifying uncertainty, and making dynamic predictions as new observations become available \citep{desmee2017, alsefri2020, kerioui2020}.
-Moreover, we adopted a blockwise inferential scheme to reduce the complexity of a multistate framework \citep{chen2023}.
+Although a multistate approach is the natural first choice for modelling progressive transitions; in practice, we had convergence problems due to the complexity of the multistate likelihood function that includes simultaneously estimating the random effects from the biomarker submodels along the transitions/LoTs.
+Hence, we adopted a blockwise inferential scheme, which reduces the complexity of a multistate framework by considering independent blocks of competing risk specifications \citep{chen2024}.
 Figure~\ref{fig:2StJM} illustrates this strategy.
 Note that each LoT has its own joint model and each of these is independent of the others.
 This reduces the number of parameters to be estimated simultaneously and provides the possibility of running joint models in parallel.
 It is also worth highlighting that this strategy naturally considers a clock-reset specification \citep{kleinbaum2012} at the start of each LoT.

 We describe in the following the step-by-step construction of our Bayesian joint model: its submodels and the setting for priors.